 What is Maqluba?

-Also spelled maqlooba, makloubeh, maaluba, magluba, or maqlouba, it's a traditional dish with written records dating back to the middle ages that's commonly served all across the Levantine region.
+Also spelled maqlooba, makloubeh, maaluba, magluba, or maqlouba, it's a traditional Palestinian dish with written records dating back to the Middle Ages that's commonly served all across the Levantine region.
 Made with deep-fried vegetables, rice, and meat (usually chicken or lamb) it's not only delicious, but also makes for an impressive dinner.

-It's layered with the vegetables, rice, and chicken, alternating the layers to get a beautiful multi-level dish when it's flipped upside down onto a serving dish.
+It's layered with the vegetables, rice, and chicken, alternating the layers to get a beautiful multi-level dish when it's flipped upside down onto a large serving platter.
 Maqluba means upside-down or overturned in Arabic, so this really is upside-down rice.

 Ingredients